 During the perimenopausal period some subtle — and some not-so-subtle — changes in your body may occur.
 Some things you might experience include:

 If you do experience symptoms that interfere with your life or well-being, such as hot flashes, mood swings or changes in sexual function that concern you, see your doctor.

 Menopause is a normal phase in a woman's life.
-But in some women, it may occur earlier than in others.
-Although not always conclusive, some evidence suggests that certain factors may predispose you to entering perimenopause at an earlier age, including:
+But it may occur earlier in some women than in others.
+Although not always conclusive, some evidence suggests that certain factors may make it more likely that you start perimenopause at an earlier age, including:

 Irregular periods are a hallmark of perimenopause.
 Most of the time, this is normal and nothing to be concerned about.
 However, see your doctor if:

-Signs such as these may indicate the presence of an underlying gynecologic problem that requires diagnosis and treatment.
+Signs such as these may indicate the presence of an underlying problem with your reproductive system that requires diagnosis and treatment.

 Preparing for your appointment

 You'll probably start by discussing your symptoms with your primary care provider.
-If you aren't already seeing a gynecologist, your doctor may refer you to one.
+If you aren't already seeing a doctor who specializes in the female reproductive system (gynecologist), your primary care provider may refer you to one.

 What you can do

 Questions your doctor may ask